Hoyasumii/avengers-endgame/README.md

 BRUCE (Memory): You used them two days ago.

 THANOS (Memory): I used the stones to destroy the stones.
 It nearly killed me.
-But the work is do
+But the work is don